The Hannah Arendt Research Group at Vanderbilt University

 This volume presents the remains of a book Arendt planned and worked on in the early 1950s, but which she eventually abandoned.
 Barbara Hahn and James McFarland have edited this initial volume, together with Ingo Kieslich (Freie Universität Berlin) and Ingeborg Nordmann, and with the assistance of colleagues in Berlin and Nashville.
 The print edition of the book was published on October 15, 2018, with Wallstein Verlag, Göttingen.

 Sechs Essays was the first book Arendt published in German, in 1948.
 This new and critical edition will not only contain the original German versions of the essays, but also the English versions that had appeared as journal articles from 1943 onward.
 The volume is edited by Barbara Hahn with the assistance of Barbara Breysach and Christian Pischel.
 It came out in January 2019.

 Two of Vanderbilt’s core faculty in the Department of German, Russian and East European Studies are involved in the edition:

 Barbara Hahn is Distinguished Professor of German and Max Kade Foundation Chair in German Studies at Vanderbilt University.
-She serves as general editor of Arendt’s Complete Writings and is co-editor of three of its volumes: The Modern Challenge to Tradition; Sechs Essays; and Rahel Varnhagen.
+She serves as general editor of Arendt’s Complete Works and is co-editor of three of its volumes: The Modern Challenge to Tradition; Sechs Essays; and Rahel Varnhagen.